George Floyd Memorial Center to be built in Raleigh

-The announcement was made by Floyd’s North Carolina-based family during a press conference at the John P. “Top” Green Community Center Saturday.
+The announcement was made by Floyd’s North Carolina-based family during a news conference at the John P. “Top” Green Community Center Saturday.

 Floyd, who was born Fayetteville, was murdered by a Minneapolis police officer last May.
 His death sparked nationwide protests and riots over racial injustice and excessive force by law enforcement.